oporoke/compusconnect/DOCUMENTATION.md

 - **Name**: `useAuth`
 - **Parameters**: None.
 - **Returns**: An object with `user`, `authState`, `login`, `logout`, `submitMfa`, and `isLoading`.
 - **Purpose**: Manages the application's authentication state.
 It handles a multi-step login process (credentials then MFA) and persists the user session via an HTTP-only cookie by calling Next.js API endpoints (`/api/auth/session`, `/api/auth/login`, `/api/auth/logout`).
+The `login` function initiates the process by capturing user details and moving the state to `awaitingMfa`.
+The `submitMfa` function completes the process by creating the session on the backend.
 - **Dependencies**: `react`, `next/navigation`, `@/hooks/use-audit-log`.

 #### API-Driven Data Hooks (`useStudents`, `useFinance`, etc.)